socrata/dev.socrata.com/docs/verbs.md

 Use the HTTP POST method to add new rows in a dataset.
 See the [SODA Producer API](/publishers/soda-producer/soda-producer-basics.html) section for more details on how to add data.

 Note that you will need to authenticate in order to make changes.
-See the [Authentication](/docs/authentication.html) sections for more information on how to do this.
+See the [Authentication](/docs/authentication.html) section for more information on how to do this.

 ### PUT